thomas992/Lux/documentation/ir.md

-# LoLa Intermedia Language
+# Lux Intermedia Language

-This document describes all available instructions of the Lola intermediate language as well as it's encoding in a binary stream.
+This document describes all available instructions of the Lux intermediate language as well as it's encoding in a binary stream.

 ## Instructions